Registration is now closed for our general 2020 course offering, but you can get on a waitlist if spaces open up here.

 - A set of peers from the course with a shared language and knowledge, who can, if they desire, join together with to tackle issues they care about, even after the course!

 “This has been an amazing fast-track introduction to the Social Justice organizing world.
 I notice the difference now when I read about any campaign…how to think about it, what I think is being done well or not so well, what I think might enhance it, instead of passively noting a campaign but not feeling attached/interested in any direct way.”

 THE BASICS | The course will:

-- Be taught by master trainers and visionary Jewish leaders;
+- Be taught by experienced trainers and visionary Jewish leaders;

 - Be offered to 150 people around the world;